apache/cassandra-java-driver/README.md

 Trying to use these with a cluster running Cassandra 1.2 will result in an [UnsupportedFeatureException](https://github.com/datastax/java-driver/blob/3.x/driver-core/src/main/java/com/datastax/driver/core/exceptions/UnsupportedFeatureException.java) being thrown.

+If using _DataStax Enterprise_, the [DataStax Enterprise Java driver][dse-driver] provides more features and better compatibility.

 __Note__: DataStax products do not support big-endian systems.

 ## Upgrading from previous versions

 If you are upgrading from a previous version of the driver, be sure to have a look at the [upgrade guide](/upgrade_guide/).

+If you are upgrading to _DataStax Enterprise_, use the [DataStax Enterprise Java driver][dse-driver] for more features and better compatibility.

 ### Troubleshooting